Ph.D. in Aero/Astro

-A student in the Aero/Astro M.S. program who wishes to pursue doctoral study must take the Qualifying Exam in Fall of the second year.
-(If an assistantship or fellowship limited the student to 10 units/quarter for more than half of the first year, he or she may take the exam in Spring of the second year.)
-A Ph.D. student who did not study in our M.S. program must take the first available Qualifying Exam after two quarters of study here.
-Honors Cooperative students who have enrolled at less-than-fulltime for most of their study should take the Qualifying Exam within two years after entering the Ph.D. program.
+A student in the Aero/Astro M.S. program who wishes to pursue doctoral study must take the Qualifying Examination in Autumn Quarter of the second year.
+A Ph.D. student who did not study in our M.S. program must take the first available Qualifying Examination after two quarters of study here.
+Honors Cooperative students who have enrolled at less-than-fulltime for most of their study should take the Qualifying Examination within two years after entering the Ph.D. program.

-Eligibility A student must meet the following conditions by the appropriate deadline to be able to take the Qualifying Exam:
+Eligibility - A student must meet the following conditions by the appropriate deadline to be able to take the Qualifying Examination:

 - Mathematics of Continuous Systems

 - CME 204: PDEs in Engineering (ME 300B)